Spring Research Conference: History

 The long-term welfare of the conference is handled by a conference management committee.

 The members of the first conference management committee were Drs.
 Vijay Nair (Chair), Jon Kettenring, Jerry Lawless, Jeff Robinson, Daryl Pregibon, and Jeff Wu.

-The conference completed its 25th anniversary in Santa Fe, New Mexico in 2018.
+The conference completed its 25th anniversary in Santa Fe, New Mexico, in 2018.

-Meetings During Pandemic
+Meetings during COVID-19 pandemic

-Due to the COVID-19 pandemic, the SRC 2020 was cancelled, which was originally planned to be hosted by the Department of Mathematics and Statistics at Oakland University in Rochester, Michigan from May 20-22, 2020.
+Due to the COVID-19 pandemic, the SRC 2020 was cancelled, which was originally planned to be hosted by the Department of Mathematics and Statistics at Oakland University in Rochester, Michigan, from May 20–22, 2020.
 The SRC 2021 was cancelled again due to the COVID-19 pandemic.
-The SRC 2022 was organized as a virtual meeting on May 19-20, 2022.
-In 2023, the SRC has been back to the in-person meeting, taking place at Banff Center on May 24-26, 2023.
+The SRC 2022 was organized as a virtual meeting on May 19–20, 2022.
+In 2023, the SRC returned to in-person meetings, taking place at Banff Center on May 24–26, 2023.

-Future Meetings
+Future meetings

-The SRC2026 will be hosted by School of Mathematical and Statistical Sciences at Clemson University on May 26-28, 2026.
+The JRC 2027 will be hosted by the Department of Statistics at University of Connecticut on June 21–24, 2027.